qdhayana/ai-pr-reviewer/README.md

 Costs: `gpt-3.5-turbo` is dirt cheap. `gpt-4` is orders of magnitude more expensive, but the results are vastly superior.
 We are typically spending $20 a day for a 20 developer team with `gpt-4` based review and commenting.

+#### Using OpenRouter

+OpenRouter allows you to access a variety of models from different providers through a single API.
+To use OpenRouter:

+1. Set `use_openrouter: true` in your workflow configuration
+2. Provide an `OPENROUTER_API_KEY` environment variable
+3. Specify the model using the provider/model format:
+   - `openai_light_model: openai/gpt-3.5-turbo`
+   - `openai_heavy_model: openai/gpt-4`

+Available models include:
+- OpenAI models: `openai/gpt-3.5-turbo`, `openai/gpt-4`, etc.
+- Anthropic models: `anthropic/claude-2`, `anthropic/claude-instant-1`, etc.
+- And many others from providers like Cohere, AI21, etc.

+See the [OpenRouter documentation](https://openrouter.ai/docs) for a complete list of available models.

 ### Prompts & Configuration